meetash/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (fixes an issue)
 - [ ] New feature (adds functionality)
 - [ ] Refactor (changes code structure with same or similar functionality)
+- [ ] Libs update (Libs update with code change or with minor code change to get new version working)

 ## Checklists